 Select an assembly/disassembly area that has a firm, level, uniformly supporting surface.
-Make sure the area is large enough to accommodate the 2250, the selected boom and jib length, movement of trucks with trailers, and movement of an assist crane.
+Make sure the area is large enough to accommodate the crane, the selected boom and jib length, movement of trucks with trailers, and movement of the 2250 (or assist crane).

-Place blocking on a flat, firm foundation that will support the load placed on them.
-Do not place blocking in holes, on rocky ground, or on extremely soft ground.
+Set the carbody jack pads on a flat, firm foundation that will support the load placed on them.
+The maximum load on each jack is 90,000 lb (40 824 kg).

+Do not set the jack pads in holes, on rocky ground, or on extremely soft ground.

-If necessary, use steel plates under the blocking to properly distribute loading.
-Blocking and steel plates must be:
+If necessary, use wood blocking or steel plates under the jack pads to properly distribute loading.
+Blocking or steel plates must be:

-- Free of defects. - Strong enough to prevent being crushed or bent. - Of sufficient size to prevent settling under load.
+- Free of defects. - Strong enough to prevent being crushed or bent.

+• Of sufficient size to prevent settling under load.

-Contact Crane CARE Customer Service at factory for ground bearing information.
+Contact Crane Care Customer Service at Manitowoc for ground bearing information.